dvsa/cvs-app-mobile-retired/README.md

 Framework: [Jasmine](https://jasmine.github.io/2.0/introduction.html) with Karma runner.

 ### End to end

 - [Automation test repository](https://github.com/dvsa/cvs-auto-mobile-app)

 - [Java](https://docs.oracle.com/en/java/javase/11/)
 - [Serenity Cucumber with Junit](https://serenity-bdd.github.io/theserenitybook/latest/junit-basic.html)

 ## Infrastructure

 For the CI/CD and automation please refer to the following pages for further details:

 - [Pipeline](https://wiki.dvsacloud.uk/display/HVT/CVS+Pipeline+Infrastructure)
 - [Development processes](https://wiki.dvsacloud.uk/pages/viewpage.action?pageId=36870584)

+## Sentry Integration and Setup

+- Create an account in https://sentry.io/signup/ and create a default project to receive mobile app generated errors
+- `npm install --save sentry-cordova` for sentry app/cordova integration
+- `npm install --save-dev @sentry/wizard` to help in configuring the mobile app with Sentry.io for the first time i.e. when the app does not exist in Sentry
+- `npm run build or build:prod` when used locally or in the pipeline will create `sentry.properties` file provided that `config/application.json` already exist with required key/value pairs This file would have also being generated during @sentry/wizard integration setup
+- `SENTRY_DNS` when set to blank in `config/application.json` will disable sentry integration with the mobile app